mikeal/couchdb-wsgi/index.rst

    .. method:: handle_request(request)

-      Creates a :cls:`CouchDBWSGIRequestHandler` instance for the given request and calls the application callable with :prop:`CouchDBWSGIRequestHandler.environ` and :meth:`CouchDBWSGIRequestHandler.start_response`.
+      Creates a :class:`CouchDBWSGIRequest` instance for the given request and calls the application callable with :attr:`CouchDBWSGIRequest.environ` and :meth:`CouchDBWSGIRequest.start_response`.

       Method also converts the response and request handler to a CouchDB external process JSON object.

+.. class:: CouchDBWSGIRequest(request)

+   *request* is a request dictionary from CouchDB

+   .. attribute:: request

+      The request dictionary passed during instantiation.

+   .. attribute:: environ

+      Property.
+WSGI environ dictionary for this request.

+   .. method:: start_response(status, headers)

+      WSGI compliant start_response method.

+   .. attribute:: code

+      Status code integer parsed from the status string sent to :meth:`start_response`.

+   .. attribute:: headers

+      Dictionary parsed form the headers array sent to :meth:`start_response`.